unpoly/unpoly3-slides/index.md

 - Car drives into tunnel
 - Overcrowded Wi-fi with massive packet loss

-Unpoly 3 handles Wi-Fi with timeouts:
+Unpoly 3 handles Lie-Fi with timeouts:

 - All requests have a default timeout of 90 seconds (`up.network.config.timeout`)
 - Timeouts will now trigger `onOffline()` and use your offline handling